egarofalo/beer-blocks/README.md

 - Upload the plugin files to the `/wp-content/plugins/beer-blocks` directory, or install the plugin through the WordPress plugins screen directly.
 - Activate the plugin through the **Plugins** screen in WordPress.
-- If you want, enter the [Google Fonts API Key](https://developers.google.com/fonts/docs/developer_api) in the Beer Blocks settings page.
+- And that's all!
+Enjoy the plugin!

 ## Frequently Asked Questions